Thursday, April 5th, 2018

 Body troubles – Eating and Sleeping – Humans are compulsive snackers and will snack on available food items even if they are not hungry.
 If you are distracted by the constant urge to wander into the kitchen when you should be solving problems, try keeping a drink, a bag of chips on your desk so you don’t need to get up and move away from your work.
 If you have not slept well the last night, rather than lying down on the sofa and watching the course videos, take a nap and then start watching the videos or solving questions later when you are not sleepy.

-These are however small issues, the biggest distraction when it comes to online learning is probably the device on which you are earning – your phone or laptop itself.
-How can you avoid the urge to check Facebook for 2 minutes or look at those 3 unread messages on WhatsApp?
+These are however small issues, the biggest distraction when it comes to online learning is probably the device on which you are learning – your phone or laptop itself.
+How can you avoid the urge to check Facebook for 2 minutes or look at those 3 unread messages on WhatsApp or check out the latest feed on Instagram?
 Here are some ways:

 Use a different browser for online study: My primary browser is Google Chrome.
 As soon as I open the browser, I can see my bookmarks and my most visited websites.
 Inadvertently, my mouse pointer will click on these and open them in new tabs.
 To prevent this from happening, try using a different browser.
 If I use Mozilla to use handakafunda.com and there are no usual bookmarks, last visited prompts etc. which helps prevent a tendency to open Facebook in one tab just after you open the browser.